 Correctional nurses are a force for good in the community in which they work

 Heather works in a small jail where her Health Services Administrator and Medical Director are at odds.
-In addition the deputies treat the inmates in a callous nature and security procedures are lax.
+In addition, the deputies treat the inmates in a callous manner and security procedures are lax.
 Heather wants to do a good job for her patients and sees a lot of areas that could be improved with some attention.
 For one thing, new intakes with a known history of alcohol abuse are not being monitored closely.
 She is frustrated and feels like escaping back to the emergency room job she left a year ago.

 It Just Takes One

 Never believe that a few caring people can’t change the world.
-For, indeed, that’s all who ever have- Margaret Mead
+For, indeed, that’s all who ever have – Margaret Mead

 People Wait For a Leader

-We can choose to be affected by the world or we can choose to affect the world-Heidi Wills
+We can choose to be affected by the world or we can choose to affect the world -Heidi Wills

 Group Mentality (or Herd Mentality) can cause people to be swayed into thinking and acting like the majority of their social circle.
 In the correctional setting, nurses can absorb the nature and mindset of the prevailing culture rather than maintaining their professional perspective.
-This can lead to lack of action in the face of inappropriate, harmful, and even illegal activity.
+This can lead to a lack of action in the face of inappropriate, harmful, and even illegal activity.